Jefferson Monroe Levy: Other activities

 Levy was involved with the American Boy Scouts.
 He resigned from the board along with William Randolph Hearst over poor fundraising actions in 1910.

 In 1894 Levy became a member of the New York State Society of the Sons of the American Revolution.
 He was assigned national membership number 4539 and state-society number 439.

 Legacy and honors

-George Burroughs Torrey painted Levy's portrait.

-He restored and preserved Monticello, now designated a National Historic Landmark; and restored Town Hall in Charlottesville.
+A portrait of Levy was painted by George Burroughs Torrey.

-After 1985, when Dan Jordan became president of the Thomas Jefferson Foundation, he arranged to honor the Levy family - uncle and nephew- at Monticello for their roles in preserving the mansion.
+After 1985, when Daniel P. Jordan became president of the Thomas Jefferson Foundation, he arranged to honor the Levy family - uncle and nephew- at Monticello for their roles in preserving the mansion.
 Jordan had Rachel Levy's gravesite restored, and the Foundation commissioned a monograph that recognized the contributions of the family and was published in 2001.

 In 2001, the Thomas Jefferson Foundation published The Levy Family and Monticello, 1834-1923: Saving Thomas Jefferson's House, a history of Jefferson and Uriah Levy's contributions.
 That same year, Free Press/Simon & Schuster published Marc Leepson's Saving Monticello: The Levy Family's Epic Quest to Rescue the House that Jefferson Built.